Content Map Terms

 To prevent suffocation

-- Always place your baby to sleep on his or her back to prevent sudden infant death syndrome (SIDS).
+- Until your baby's first birthday, always place your baby to sleep on their back to help prevent sudden infant death syndrome (SIDS).

 - Make sure that your baby's crib doesn't have raised corner posts or cutout portions that can trap your baby's head.